Cost of a single Bitcoin exceeds $50,000 for first time - WTMJ

 SILVER SPRING, Md.
 (AP) — The seemingly unstoppable rise of Bitcoin continued Tuesday with the cost of a single unit of the digital currency rising above $50,000 for the first time.

-Bitcoin is rallying as more companies signal the volatile digital currency could eventually gain widespread acceptance as a means of payment.
+Bitcoin has rallied as more companies signal the volatile digital currency could eventually gain widespread acceptance as a means of payment.
 The vast majority of those who have acquired Bitcoin have treated it as a commodity, like gold, with few places accepting it in exchange for goods or services.

 Last Monday, however, the electric car company Tesla sent a tremor through the digital currency markets, saying that it was buying $1.5 billion in Bitcoin as part of a new investment strategy, and that it would soon be accepting Bitcoin in exchange for its cars.